Winter in our port

 The good news is that we are getting new pontoons in the port, and they are superb.
 Still, the bad news is that since our telephone lines run through the pontoons, we, the residents on the side of Boulevard Bourdon (the Boulevard de la Bastille side of the port went through this last fall), have lost our phones and Internet connections and won't have them back until............

 It has already been three weeks, and it seems like an eternity.
 No longer can we pick up the phone and call family and friends in other parts of the world without thinking about the cost.
-We still have our call back service, but it is not cheap on a cell phone, and we were used to the convenience of making long-distance calls without charge.
-When you are paying for the call, and you have to wait 20 minutes at long-distance rates for a company in San Francisco to pull you out of the wait queue finally, it feels like torture.
+We still have our call-back service, but it is not cheap on a cell phone, and we are used to the convenience of making long-distance calls without charge.
+When you are paying for the call, and you have to wait 20 minutes at long-distance rates for a company in San Francisco to finally pull you out of the wait queue, it feels like torture.

 Ireland with 7 in a mini-van